FAQs

 a need in the community?

-There are no other programs in Clallam County that offer educational support for people with developmental disabilities.
-Clallam Mosaic provides many learning opportunities for participants to safely practice skills that they can use at home and in the community - e.g. appropriate voice volume, patience to not interrupt, appropriate greetings, inclusion, turn-taking, self-advocacy, and volunteerism.
+There are no other programs in Clallam County that offer nonvocational day programming for people with developmental disabilities.
+Clallam Mosaic provides educational, social, recreational and creative opportunities for participants to safely practice skills that they can use at home and in the community - e.g. appropriate voice volume, patience to not interrupt, appropriate greetings, inclusion, turn-taking, self-advocacy, and volunteerism.
+Our programming is developed with person centered choices and skill levels in mind.

 Share by: